Rodrigo Morales (footballer, born March 1994)

-Rodrigo Morales (born 22 March 1994) is an Argentine professional footballer who plays as a midfielder for Universitario de Sucre.
+Rodrigo Nicolás Morales (born 22 March 1994) is an Argentine professional footballer who plays as a midfielder for Guabirá.

 Career

 Morales started his career with Gimnasia y Esgrima.
 After being an unused substitute for Primera B Nacional fixtures with Boca Unidos and Almirante Brown, Morales appeared in his first professional match during a scoreless draw at home to Independiente Rivadavia on 10 June 2012.
 During the 2013–14 campaign, Morales was loaned to Torneo Argentino B's Monterrico.
 Back with Gimnasia y Esgrima, on his seventy-first appearance in October 2017, he scored his opening senior goal versus Quilmes.